 A Private Cloud is a cloud environment where the computing resources are exclusively dedicated to one organization.
 As opposed to the Public Cloud, resources are not shared with other customers and, therefore, companies maintain greater control over the performance of their virtualized IT infrastructure.

 Main Private Cloud benefits

 Using a Private Cloud is similar to having a dedicated data center, while leveraging the advantages of the Cloud.
-Not only do companies no longer need to maintain their own infrastructure and dedicated servers, but also it allows them to accelerate provisioning and deployment procedures.
+Not only do companies no longer need to maintain their own infrastructure and dedicated servers, but they can also accelerate provisioning and deployment procedures.

 Exclusive use of resources

 The Private Cloud model offers similar advantages to owning a data center on-premises.
-With this model, companies do not share their computing resources with other customers.
-This prevents their performance to be affected by the activity of other virtual machines within the same physical infrastructure; something that can happen in public cloud solutions where resources are often oversubscribed.
+When opting for this model, companies do not share their computing resources with other customers.
+This prevents their performance from being affected by the activity of other virtual machines within the same physical infrastructure; something that can happen in public cloud solutions where resources are often oversubscribed.

 Transparent and controlled costs

 While scalability is important, so is keeping the IT budget under control.
-Unlike many people think, dedicated cloud environments as those we design at Stackscale are truly competitive.
+Unlike many people think, dedicated cloud environments such as those we design at Stackscale are truly competitive.
 A Private Cloud environment is often the most suitable choice in terms of cost-efficiency.

 Thanks to the cloud, companies do not need to do large capital investments in purchasing and upgrading IT equipment and, at the same time, they can reduce management costs.
 However, the lack of transparency in some public cloud solutions often make cloud costs go through the roof.
 In a Private Cloud environment it is usually much easier.
-At Stackscale, for instance, we follow a transparent price structure and billing policy, so that customers know their cloud infrastructure costs beforehand.
+At Stackscale, for instance, we follow a transparent price structure and billing policy, so that customers know cloud infrastructure costs beforehand.

 Greater control and security